casparemiljensen/sp-exam-project/README.md

 - We cant have references in vectors
 - Dereference: *Reaction or &Reaction
 - Brug kun target_include_directories(...) til headers
+- Linking error: Due to include of reaction.cpp file in reaction.hpp.

 TODO
 - FIX Process finished with exit code 139 (interrupted by signal 11:SIGSEGV)